d-e-s-o/nitrocli/nitrocli/README.md

   - set: Set an OTP slot.
   - status: List all OTP slots.
   - clear: Delete an OTP slot.
+- pin: Manage the Nitrokey's PINs.
+  - clear: Remove the user and admin PIN from gpg-agent's cache.

 ### *Note:*
 ----------------------------------------------------------------------